metaconsciousgroup/lab-website/content/authors/chris_cueva/_index.md

 I am interested in natural and artificial intelligence.

-I'm always interested in collaborating and mentoring so if you'd like to work together please send me an email.
+I'm always interested in collaborating so if you'd like to work together please send me an email.